Menu icon

 Engage communities

-Community-informed mental health solutions are developed by and for individuals with lived experience, community leaders, and local organizations in areas of importance to Black communities.
+Community-informed mental health solutions are developed by and for individuals with lived experience, community leaders, and local organizations in areas of importance to Black/African Ancestry communities.
 These areas may include systems of care navigation, peer support, and faith-based education.
 When planning for local mental health programs, consider involving organizations focused on mental health advocacy, faith, civic, and healthcare professional services.

 • Confronting Stigma Film and Panel